 Monument Valley majestically sits on the Arizona/Utah border.
 The iconic valley is so special that it takes your breath away.
 But where to stay in Monument Valley and vicinity for the best experience?

-A great option is to stay with best access and stunning views in or adjacent to Monument Valley Tribal Park.
+You get the best valley access and stunning views if you stay in or adjacent to Monument Valley Tribal Park.
 Other options for where to stay when visiting Monument Valley are Mexican Hat, Kayenta, Bluff and Page.

 Sorry about the disclaimer.
 We just want to let you know that this site can exist thanks to compensation received from advertising and affiliate links.
 Read the full disclosure here.